Jiansiyu/ROOT_GUI/README.md

 * 1
 	* change the layout of the code, build the path for the headers and .so seperatly before link

-# Any Contribution is Welcome!
+# Branch instruction

-contect me at: jiansiyu@gmail.com
+This is the working version for EEL cleanroom and INFN cleanroom GEM analysis